parnianshahkar/aws_test/README.md

 **Parameters** </font>
 * n_subpages: number of shortest subpages that are selected for each website address in the output table.
 * url_keywords: list of keywords that if any of them exists in a url address, that url is selected in the output table.
 * crawl: this parameter determines the desired timeframe.
-Once the desired months for the analysis are determined, using [this website](https://skeptric.com/common-crawl-time-ranges/), one can find the common crawl time range for each month.
+Once the desired time period for the analysis is determined, using [this website](https://skeptric.com/common-crawl-time-ranges/), one can find the common crawl time ranges.
 By putting together these time ranges in the following format, this parameter is constructed: (...
 OR crawl = 'CC-MAIN-2020-24' OR crawl = 'CC-MAIN-2020-50')

 **Code explanation**